Annual Technical Report 2004 on Trademark Information Activities submitted by Poland (SCIT/ATR/TM/2004/PL)

 Mass storage media and microforms used

-- On the premises of the Polish Patent Office in the Office’s Library, in the form of official bulletins and indexes of trademark applications on paper.
-The PPO publishes trademark applications only as an information material to enable initial searching before filing an application.
+- On the premises of the Polish Patent Office in the Office’s Library, in the form of official bulletins on paper

-- In the PPO, for retrieval on the databases contained on CD-ROM ( TRACES, DEMAS, CASSIS TRADEMARK PENDING, CASSIS TRADEMARK ASSIGN, CASSIS TRADEMARK REGISTERED, COMMUNITY TRADEMARKS BULLETIN)
+- In the PPO, for retrieval on the databases contained on CD-ROM (TRACES, DEMAS, CASSIS TRADEMARK PENDING, CASSIS TRADEMARK ASSIGN, CASSIS TRADEMARK REGISTERED, COMMUNITY TRADEMARKS BULLETIN, TRADEMARKS OF RUSSIA, OMPI)

-- From a user’s computer after they have acquired an appropriate authorization (via the telephone or the Internet)
+- From a user’s computer or the Internet)

 - in- house database ROMARIN accessible in the network form examiners’ workstations.